bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 ### Algo

+**When a enter a function -**

+2. saves current value of VE and LE as oldVE and oldLE.
-When a enter afunction is called - it creates a new execution context and sets that as the `current execution context`.
+1. it creates a new execution context and sets that as the `current execution context`.